noplacenoaddress/RNMnetwork/Part 2 - Barcelona/2 - Carcelona.md

 And in this neural hell you've to shut up your fucking stupid mouth or I will eliminate you.
 You know how?
 Using the police and military forces of this state, my be loved Spain.
 Today is my birthday, I think I really don't know, I promise guys.
 I promise.

+Let's try to understand the meaning of washing machine:

+- Money, remember that on the top of Catalunya there is a small state Vatican related.
+An accepted fiscal heaven. **Andorra** [[14]](https://en.wikipedia.org/wiki/Andorra).
+The recycle could be without any doubt from Bitcoin to Euro and vice versa.
+But it is only a little part.
+- Classic

 ###  External links

 1. https://en.wikipedia.org/wiki/Monopoly_(game)